-If you’re an employee of one of our entities, we may have to notify our employment liability insurer in some cases.
+If you’re an employee of one of our entities, we may have to notify our employment liability insurer in some cases, and there may be emergency medical support provision available as part of this insurance.
 As such, we’d ask that you let us know if you get into any medical emergencies.

 Please contact People Ops in case you find yourself in medical difficulties.
 We may not always be able to provide any assistance, but we’ll be happy to help with what we can, and can let your team know that you’ll be absent.